manishjangid/tutorials/my_exercises/ipv6_examples/ioam/README.md

 Running the reference application
 =================================
 For running the example , just go to

         cd my_exercises/ipv6_examples/ioam/

         ./run.sh

 This will start the mininet and the P4 enabled switches.
-# We Need to do these configs on the devices
+## We need to do these configs on the devicesi from mininet prompt

   Run it in mininet shell once, you have executed run.sh script
-## Run the following commands from the MININET prompt

        h1 ifconfig h1-eth0 inet6 add 2001::13/96